 NMJC is approved by the state of New Mexico for VA Education Benefits (G.I.
 Bill®).
 Most NMJC course offerings are approved and meet veteran's educational assistance criteria under federal and state laws.
-Eligible students may apply for VA benefits online or through the Registrar's Office by submitting the proper form.
-The following forms are available:
+Eligible students may apply for VA benefits online.